 ‘If only for this life we have hope in Christ, we are of all people most to be pitied.’
 1 Corinthians 15:19

 But whoever believes in the resurrection and allows that faith to inspire his life, will not fear death.
-For he knows that God, Creator of heaven and earth, is not only God of our life on earth.
+For he knows that God - the Creator of heaven and earth - is not only God of our life on earth.
 He was the God of Abraham, Isaac and Jacob when they were on earth, but He has also remained their God after their death.
 ‘He is not the God of the dead but of the living,’ says Jesus (:32).